VatsalP/Data-Pipeline-NY-311-Service-Requests/Readme.md

 The csv dataset is over 10 GB.

 ## Pipeline
-The Pipeline use `Google Cloud Platform` services to process the dataset in efficient and scalable way!
+The Pipeline uses `Google Cloud Platform` services to process the dataset in efficient and scalable way!

 ![Data Pipeline](docs/data_pipeline.png)